pcfreak30/wp-criticalcss/README.txt

 Generally any host.
 Some hosts like WPEngine has special support to purge the server cache.

+* What is the `/nocache/` in the URL's in the queue?

+This is used as a special version of the web page that forcibly disables supported caching and minify plugins to ensure that critical css is created without complications.
+SEO wise these URL's are safe as they have no references anywhere and google will not be aware to crawl them.

 == Changelog ==

 ### 0.4.3 ###